ALANGUAGE/pla/doc/PLA_Language.md

 Other C key words are **not** reserved words.

 ####Expressions
-PLA does not know the parentheses **( )** to group expressions.
-Therefore complex expressions must be separated into simple expressions.
+The big problem in evaluating expressions is deciding which parts of an expression are to be associated with which operators.
+To eliminate ambiguity, PLA does not know the parentheses **( )**.
+Therefore complex expressions must be separated into simple individual expressions.
+The advantage is, that there is no hassle about the evaluation precedence and you can control the compiling process.
+This is optimizing by **brain**.
 There are the following expression types:

 1. **normal expression** PLA evaluates the right side of an expression and stores the value in *al,ax or eax*.
 2. **constant expression** These expressions are preceeded with an underscore **_** and a blank before the expression.
 It gives the compiler a hint to use the short assembly form of an assignment of a constant.
+3. **comparison expression** In a comparison statement, two expressions are compared.
+If there is only one expression, a byte  comparison with the **al** register is created.
+E.g. *if (value)* evaluates *if ( value != 0)*.

 ####Constants
 1. There are only positive **decimal** constants values.